sarmadkhaliq/tutorcruncher.github.io/careers.md

 - Conduct email marketing campaigns
 - Build relationships with customers

-The right candidate should be enthusiastic, hard working and proactive, have an understanding of marketing strategy and have great attention to detail.
+The right candidate should be enthusiastic, hard-working and proactive, have an understanding of marketing strategy and have great attention to detail.
 Great written and spoken English is required.

-Please note that this internship will be unpaid, but we can provide you with a refund for the public transport.

 This opportunity is ongoing.